Powering Hearts

 In the large, real-world Coverage with Evidence Development (CED) analysis evaluating 759 AVEIR DR Dual Chamber LP System patients versus 77,422 dual chamber transvenous patients, AVEIR DR Dual Chamber LP System demonstrated:

-41% lower rate of overall chronic complications at
+41% lower hazard of overall chronic complications at

 6 months